Single Touch Payroll - June 30 - Changes For Small Business

 WHAT DO I NEED TO DO?

-• If you already use payroll software - check to see if it offers Single Touch Payroll reporting by talking to your software provider or viewing their website.
+• If you already use payroll software - check to see if it offers Single Touch Payroll reporting by talking to your software provider or

 • If you don't use payroll software - you can choose a single touch payroll ready solution or talk to your tax professional for advice on the best solution for your business.